sambuddhac/MacroEnergy.jl/docs/src/User Guide/assets/thermalhydrogen.md

 # Thermal Hydrogen Plant (with and without CCS)

 ## Graph structure
-A thermal hydrogen plant (with and without CCS) is represented in MACRO using the following graph structure:
+A thermal hydrogen plant (with and without CCS) is represented in Macro using the following graph structure:

 ```@raw html
 <img width="400" src="../../images/smr.png" />